flomotlik/blog/_posts/2012-05-06-Unicorn-on-Heroku.markdown

 ---
 layout: post
-title: How to get 4x the throughput out of Heroku with Unicorn
+title: How to get 4x the performance out of Heroku with Unicorn
 author: Flo
-description: How to get 4x the throughput out of Heroku with Unicorn
+description: How to get 4x the performance out of Heroku with Unicorn
 ---

 ***This is the first of a two part series on how we set up Railsonfire with Heroku.
 The second part will deal with Assets, Sprites and Amazon Cloudfront.***